This is my first lesson using Photoshop.

 IMAGE 2# Using the ruler to put in a horizon line, I then switched to the pen and selected where my perspective point on the right hand side was going to be on the horizon line, then I put in another point at the bottom and lined it by eye to my sketch.
 From there I selected the bottom of the line and coped it so I could create more lines without moving my perspective point.

-the right hand lines red and the left hand ones blue, making shore I lined them
+I coped this proses on the left hand side, and then coloured the right hand lines red and the left hand ones blue, making shore I lined them up as much as possible with my original sketch.

 -->